 Artistic Leadership Team

-In the Heart of the Beast is a a community of many voices and skills.
+In the Heart of the Beast is a community of many voices and skills.
 Our Artistic Leadership Team holds the vision for the flourishing of our mission and sustainable future.
 Meet the Artistic Leadership Team:

 Bart Buch has been creating, directing, designing, performing and teaching puppetry for 20 years.
 He has a BA in English from Valparaiso University and a BA in Elementary Education from the University of Iowa.
 Bart has trained in puppetry and theatre with Eric Bass of Sandglass Theatre, Basil Twist of Dream Music Puppetry Program, Micheal Rohd of Sojourn Theatre, Sandy Spieler of In the Heart of the Beast Puppet and Mask Theatre, Michael Sommers of Open Eye Theatre, and Great Small Works.
-He has taught over 200 school and community residencies and created many youth puppetry programs as a teaching artist, independently and for In the Heart of the Beast.
+He has taught over 200 school and community arts residencies and created many youth puppetry programs as a teaching artist, independently and for In the Heart of the Beast.
 In his own art, he focuses on interpreting poetry into puppetry arts performances (called puppet poems) and seeks to convey poetry through evocative puppet movement, visual imagery, few spoken words, and an enveloping musical language.
 Bart's work has been seen at Intermedia Arts, HERE Arts Center, The Right Here Showcase, The Chicago International Puppet Festival, and Powderhorn Park.
 He was recently named a 2017-18 McKnight Theatre Artist Fellow.
-In the upcoming HOBT season, Bart will be premiering The Neighborhood of Make-Believe, inspired by Fred Rogers and the "helpers" of the Phillips Neighborhood in Minneapolis.
+Last year, Bart premiered Make Believe Neighborhood, inspired by Fred Rogers and the "helpers" of the Phillips Neighborhood in Minneapolis.
 His website is bartbuch.com.

 Alison Heimstead is a director and designer of puppet theater –ranging from large spectacles to intimate performances.
 Her work has been seen at: La MaMa, Brooklyn Academy of Music, St Ann’s Warehouse, Open Eye Figure Theater, Great Small Works –Toy Theater Festival, Museum of Jurassic Technology and many other locations.
 She has worked on puppet spectacles all over the country, including co-founding Barebones Productions.
 Alison carries an MFA from the California Institute of the Arts in puppetry and theater design where she was a Jacob Javits Scholar.
 She has studied puppetry with: Paul Zaloom, Dan Hurlin, Janie Geiser, Sandy Spieler, and Bread and Puppet Theater.